Catalyst-Studios/catalystguides/docs/guides/oracle.md

 ---
 title: Free Oracle Server Setup
-description: Guide on how to setup an atm server with Oracle Cloud VMs
+description: Guide on how to setup a server with Oracle Cloud VMs
 authors:
  - ArcTrooper
 ---